abelectronicsuk/ABElectronics_dotNetCore_Libraries/ABElectronicsUK/README.md

 SetDACVoltage(byte channel, double voltage)
 ```
 Set the voltage for the selected channel on the DAC
-**Parameters:** channel - 1 or 2,  voltage can be between 0 and 2.047 volts
+**Parameters:** channel - 1 or 2, the voltage can be between 0 and 2.047 volts
 **Returns:** null

 ```
 SetDACRaw(byte channel, int value)
 ```
 Set the raw value from the selected channel on the DAC
-**Parameters:** channel - 1 or 2,value int between 0 and 4095
+**Parameters:** channel - 1 or 2, value int between 0 and 4095
 **Returns:** null

 ## Properties: